vinaybajjuri58/hire-ai/supabase.md

 - Parsing search queries
 - Authentication and role verification (only recruiters)
-- Vector similarity search in Qdrant
+- **Vector similarity search in Qdrant** (converts query to embedding, finds similar resumes)
 - Fetching matching candidate profiles from Supabase
 - Combining and ranking results
+- **Error handling:** If Qdrant or embedding API fails, the API returns a clear error and logs details for debugging.

+> **Maintenance Note:**
+> All vector search logic is in `src/utils/qdrant.ts`.
+Update this module to change embedding models, vector DBs, or PDF extraction logic.

 ### 6. Add a Delete Resume Handler